ultraio/docs-blockchain/docs/tutorials/smart-contracts/deploy.md

 4. You will see a prompt on the bottom right that says `Added Public Key`.
    ![](./images/vscode-ext-added-public-key.png)

-You have now added your developer testnet account to the Ultra Smart Contract Toolkit Extension.
+You have now added your developer testnet account to the Ultra Smart Contract VS Code Extension.

 ## Deploy Contract